 Most people have heard the term “fear of commitment,” and it’s a concept you’re probably already familiar with.

-What Is Fear Of Commitment?
+What Is Fear of Commitment?

-Depending on the degree to which someone fears commitment, this reluctance may start to become apparent after only a few months of dating… or it may simply be a fear of marriage.
+Depending on the degree to which someone fears commitment, this reluctance may start to become apparent immediately, after only a few months of dating, or even in the lead up to marriage.

 Most people, men and women alike, have some degree of commitment phobia.
-But it tends to be more common in men, especially as the concept has really become a hot topic in movies and on TV decades ago.
+It tends to be more common in men, however; a fact that has become increasingly evident since love and relationships became a hot topic in movies and on TV decades ago.

-What Causes This Commitment Phobia?
+What Causes Commitment Phobia?

 - Fear of boredom.
 Many people become concerned that their relationship will become stagnant and uninteresting, leaving them trapped in a dull marriage that doesn’t provide any excitement or thrills.

-- Limited sexual options.
+- Limited sexual experiences.
 When you commit to a monogamous relationship, you agree to forgo your right to have sexual relationships with anyone but your partner.
 For some, that can be a discomforting reality.

-What Are Some Telltale Signs To Look For?
+What Are Some Telltale Signs to Look For?